SylvieDyer/Minesweeper/README.md

-# CSDS221_P3
+# Minesweeper Game

-Full Stack Project 3- Minesweeper Game using HTML, CSS, and JavaScript
+Coded using HTML, CSS, and JavaScript
+Project for Full Stack Web Development course